containers/quadlet/docs/Fileformat.md

 # Enabling unit files

-The service files created by quadlet are considered "generated" by systemd, so they don't have the same persistance rules as regular unit files.
+The service files created by quadlet are considered "generated" by systemd, so they don't have the same persistence rules as regular unit files.
 In particular, it is not possible to "systemctl enable" them in order for them to become automatically enabled on the next boot.